Easy and Healthy Miso & Butternut Squash Soup Recipe.

 • Place the apple, fennel, carrots, and shallots on a separate sheet pan, lined with parchment paper.
 Drizzle with olive oil (or veggie broth if you want it oil free), and season with remaining salt and pepper and Italian seasoning.
 Place both sheet pans in the preheated oven.
 Remove the vegetable sheet pan at around 35 minutes (when apples are browned) and the squash sheet pan at 55 to 65 minutes (when squash is fork tender).
 Allow everything to cool to room temperature.

 • Remove the seeds from the squash by using kitchen shears and a large spoon.
 Then, scoop out all the flesh and place in a high-powered blender, together with roasted veggies and fruit, and roasted garlic.
-Add miso paste, maple syrup, and vegetable broth.
+Add miso paste, maple syrup, and 4 cups of vegetable broth.
 Blend on high until silky smooth.
+If too thick, add additional vegetable broth.
 When serving, garnish with fennel fronds, toasted pumpkin seeds, a little vegan cheese, and a quick drizzle of olive oil.
 Maybe even another turn of that cracked black pepper!

 Keyword butternut squash soup, squash soup,